 - March: When new growth begins, you can pinch or prune your plant.
 These cuttings can be rooted to make more plants!

-- April – September: This is the plant's growing season.
+- April–September: The plant's growing season.
 Every few weeks, you can feed it with an all-purpose plant food in a 1-1-1 ratio.
 If you move it outdoors, keep it in a cool, shady spot.
 Water when the top inch of soil feels dry (no more than once a week), but only water enough to moisten the root ball.
 Do not repeatedly soak the plant and leave water in the drainage tray.

-- September – October: This is the critical time to ensure your Holiday Cactus will bloom.
-Beginning of September, put your Holiday Cactus in a cool room, ideally around 50 °F (10 °C), with indirect bright light for 10 to 12 hours and total darkness for 12 to 14 hours.
+- September – October: This is the critical period to ensure your Holiday Cactus blooms.
+At the beginning of September, put your Holiday Cactus in a cool room, ideally around 50 °F (10 °C), with indirect bright light for 10 to 12 hours and total darkness for 12 to 14 hours.
 "Total darkness" means just that: no daylight and no artificial light, either.
 You can easily achieve this by moving your plants in and out of a dark closet or covering them with a thick fabric.
-Just take care that the cover does not break the plant.
+Please ensure the cover does not damage the plant.
 They will need these conditions for 6 to 8 weeks to ensure flower bud formation.
 Stop fertilizing and reduce watering to keep the soil barely moist (once every couple of weeks).

 - November – December: When your plant is full of flower buds, you can stop the light-dark routine and bring your plant out to enjoy.
 Resume moderate watering.
 The cooler the location, the longer the blooms will last!